elmar-hinz/TX.esp/Documentation/Considerations.rst

 In contrast in the field of TYPO3 the referential integrity of update operations is controlled by the TCE.
-Here stored procedures focus on select operations avoiding heavy PHP layers like extbase for read operations, especially for non-cached like USER_INT.
+Here stored procedures focus on select operations avoiding heavy PHP layers like extbase for read operations, especially for non-cached ones as USER_INT.

 Performance of execution
 ------------------------